kartonfarkas/api_docs/source/suite/contacts/contact_list.rst

 Listing Contacts
 ================

-Returns a list of all contacts, or optionally all contacts meeting a specific field requirement (e.g. field_id).
+Generate a list of Contact IDs that display the content of a specific field, e.g. field_id 1 returns a list of all contacts and their first name.

 Endpoint
 --------